k21971/EvilHack/doc/evilhack-changelog.md

 - Allow regular/spiked barding to be made out of leather or dragonhide
 - Allow regular/spiked barding to have certain object properties
 - Rename nethack.6 and nethack.txt documents to "evilhack"
+- Change environment variable for options to EVILHACKOPTIONS